 2. Illegal Activities

 It should go without saying, but a lender isn’t going to approve a personal loan for anything that breaks the law.
-This includes using funds for things like purchasing narcotics or illegal gambling activity.
-When it comes to your personal loan and the law, common sense should be your guiding light.
+This includes using funds for narcotics or illegal gambling activity.
+As it pertains to your personal loan and the law, let common sense be your guide.
 If you’re still unsure, review state and federal laws to make sure you’re not taking any unnecessary risks.

-Along the same vein: Don’t use money from a personal loan at a casino or other places where you’re engaging in gambling activities.
-Even if it’s a legal gambling establishment, it’s not something that any lender is ever going to approve.
-Using your personal loan for gambling would constitute a breach of the loan agreement and likely incur fees and legal action against you.
+In the same vein: Don’t use money from a personal loan to gamble at a casino or elsewhere.
+Even if you’re planning to visit a legal gambling establishment, no lender is going to approve a loan for this.
+Using your personal loan to gamble would likely constitute a breach of the loan agreement and result in fees and legal action against you.

-If you’re not sure whether your reasons for a personal loan are acceptable to your lender, simply ask!
-It’s better to find out now than later when a lender decides to take legal action against you.
-As a general rule, if it doesn't feel right, it probably isn't right.
+If you’re not sure whether your reasons for requesting a personal loan are acceptable to your lender, simply ask.

-There are many benefits to obtaining a personal loan, one of them being you can access needed funds at a potentially lower interest rate compared to credit cards.
-But that doesn’t automatically mean a personal loan is the right choice for you.
+A personal loan can have several benefits – one of them being access to funds at a lower interest rate than credit cards.
+However, this doesn’t automatically mean a personal loan is the right choice for you.

-Carefully consider factors such as whether you really need the funds – do you truly need the extra money for that luxury ocean cruise?
-Or will taking out a personal loan enhance your financial situation?
-Think about whether you can easily afford the loan payments and if the installment fees are something you believe are reasonable.
+Carefully consider factors such as how much you need the funds and whether a personal loan will improve or hurt your financial situation.
+Think about whether you can easily afford the loan payments and whether the installment fees seem reasonable.